nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Duplicate record prevention

-Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using the patient's NHS Number, and then:
+Before registering the patient record on the local system, the provider system SHALL check the practice patient index for matching patients using the patient's NHS Number, and then:

 - **If a matching patient record IS found**:

   - and the matching patient record's NHS Number has not previously been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)

-    - If the verification fails the registration SHALL be halted and an error returned to the consuming system
+    - If the verification fails the registration SHALL be halted and an error returned to the consumer application

   - Then, if the matching patient record:

     - is **active** (i.e. a currently registered patient, of any registration type):

-      - The registration **SHALL** be halted and error is returned to the consumer
+      - The registration **SHALL** be halted and an error returned to the consumer application

     - is **inactive** (i.e. a patient whose registration has lapsed of any registration type):